mwilsonsliAWS/ACAC_ClassFiles/README.md

 # ACAC_ClassFiles
-Student Class Files for ACAC CLass
+Student Class Files for ACAC Class

+The PDF for the Lab Guide and Student Guide are separate.